Datum-Technology-Corporation/mooreio_client/README.md

-# mio_client
+# Moore.io Client

-mio_client is an open-source CLI tool designed to automate Electronic Design Automation (EDA) tasks encountered during the development of ASICs (Application Specific Integrated Circuits), FPGAs, and UVM (Universal Verification Methodology) IP.
-This tool also serves as a client for mio_web (the Moore.io Web Server), providing functionalities such as installing package dependencies and publishing.
+The Moore.io Client is an open-source CLI tool designed to automate Electronic Design Automation (EDA) tasks encountered during the development of ASICs, FPGAs and UVM IP.
+This tool also serves as a client for the Moore.io Web Server, providing functionalities such as installing package dependencies and publishing.

 ## Features